AuroraArctic/Data-Mining-Project/bin/Instructions.md

 In case the parameter **lines** is omitted (=0), no preview will be provided; if it has a value higher than the total number of lines in the dataset returned, this will be showed entirely.

-The output will be save inside the path `data/output_files/`, with names `output.csv`, which is the readable format.
+The output will be saved inside the path `data/output_files/`, with names `output.csv`, which is the readable format.
 The other format can be used for additional analysis and imported through `pickle` package, since it maintains data types of columns without the necessity of parsing them.